ludocode/onramp/docs/minimal-c.md

 ## Grammar

-The below is a description of the grammar as parsed by the first stage Onramp compiler.
+The below is a description of the grammar as parsed by the Onramp's omC preprocessor (cpp/1) and compiler (cci/0).

 The syntax is similar to the style of parsing expression grammars (PEG):